whitneyburton/portfolios/students/1507/rebekah-sosa/20150814-rebekah-sosa-m1.markdown

 * I attend private events and meetups with students at Turing
 * I pair frequently with professional mentors as well as students

+## Review

+### Notes

+* End of Module Assessment: 2
+* Individual Work and Projects: 2
+* Group Work and Projects: 2
+* Community Participation: 3
+* Peer and Instructor Feedback: 3